 The Windows Store is Microsoft’s marketplace for downloading apps.
 However, many times users may encounter one or the other problem in accessing and using the Store or the Apps.
-This post is related to resolving one such problem many users have very frequently encountered- that of a damaged Windows Store Cache.
+This post is related to resolving one such problem many users have very frequently encountered- that of a damaged Microsoft Store Cache.
 When you face issues when running Windows Store apps, the Windows Store Apps Troubleshooter is able to usually fix the problems.
-The troubleshooter scans your system to detect the problems that might be preventing it from working properly on your Windows 10.
+The troubleshooter scans your system to detect the problems that might be preventing it from working properly on your Windows 11/10.
 The troubleshooter then tries to solve the problem automatically without necessitating any action from your end.
 But what if the troubleshooter itself gives a message – Windows Store Cache may be damaged!?

 If you receive a Windows Store Cache may be damaged error after running Windows Store Apps Troubleshooter, you may have to reset the Windows Store as well as the cache folder in the App Directory.